Iguana Control for Property Owners: Frequently Asked Questions

 Does LWDD provide eradication services for iguana infestations?

 LWDD is a single purpose special district with the authority to provide flood control and water supply to the residents within its boundary.
 Tax assessments are collected for the maintenance and operation of these facilities.
-Iguanas do not interfere with LWDD’s flood control operations; therefore, LWDD does not provide iguana eradication services.
+Iguanas typically do not interfere with LWDD’s flood control operations.
+However, where iguana activity is threatening significant damage to drainage infrastructure, LWDD may contract with professional wildlife managers to help control populations.

 What might be attracting the iguanas to my property?